-5.1.
 Governors are responsible for the approval of the Online Safety Policy and for reviewing the effectiveness of the policy.
-Governors receive an annual report as part of the ICT and Data Report which includes information about online safety incidents and monitoring information.
+Governors receive a termly report as part of the ICT and Data Report which includes information about online safety incidents and monitoring information.